Install Juniper BNG CUPS

 |

-In a single geography BNG CUPS Controller setup, you can make some basic assumptions about the cluster's parameters, therefore you can use a quick start tool like BBE Cloudsetup.
-But the construction of a production environment BNG CUPS Controller setup with multiple geographies and multiple clusters requires much more input from you to build.
+In a single geography BNG CUPS Controller setup, you can make some basic assumptions about the cluster's parameters.
+You can use a quick start tool like BBE Cloudsetup to create a single geography BNG CUPS Controller.
+The construction of a production environment BNG CUPS Controller setup with multiple geographies and multiple clusters requires much more input from you to build.

 Additional Requirements